leontsui1987/VulDetector/README.md

 *  NOTE: You can provide your own keywords in sensitive_parse.py

 ### WFG Generation
-* Generate WFGs from CFG and sourcecode
+* Generate WFGs from CFG and sourcecode.
 * Input: cfg_file (necessary), code_file, and sensitive_line_no.
 The code_file and sensitive_line_no can be set 'no' for different requirements.
+Refer to the three cases below.
 * Output: Dump the node {lines, ast_feature, weight} of the WFG, meanwhile storing the WFG as dict into ../data/wfgs
 *  i) leave code_file as 'no' to use the full graph as WFG (no slicing)
 	*  `cd ../WFGParse`
 	*  `python2.7 code2graph.py ../data/func_cfg/cms_smime.c#do_free_upto  no -1`

-*  ii) leave sensitive_line_no as '-1' to automated seach sensitive lines and generate WFG for each sensitive line.
+*  ii) leave sensitive_line_no as '-1' to automatically seach sensitive lines and generate WFG for each sensitive line.
 	*  `python2.7 code2graph.py ../data/func_cfg/cms_smime.c#do_free_upto  ../data/func_code/cms_smime.c#small#do_free_upto#126.c  -1`

 *  iii) pass the specific sensitive_line_no to generate WFG